Userctrl-HQ/userctrl-blog/content/post/shopify-setup.md

 Userctrl aims to fill in those gaps.

 * What is userctrl?
 * Why should you use userctrl with your Shopify store?
 * How to install userctrl in your Shopify store?
-    * Install userctrl with your Shopify theme
+    * Install  userctrl with your store theme.
-* How to increase your Shopify store conversion rate with userctrl?
+* How to increase your Shopify store coversion rate with userctrl?
 * Top FAQ about userctrl
     * Can I use userctrl on a Shopify checkout page?
-      2. How does userctrl comply with GDPR, privacy and other regulations?
+    * How does userctrl comply with GDPR, privacy and other regulations?
-      3. Will userctrl slow down my Shopify store?
+    * Will userctrl slow down my Shopify store?
 * Conclusion

+***

 **What is userctrl?**